sdl-context/integration/readme.md

 Please refer to the individual readme.md files within each module folder for details of installing and configuring the supplied modules.

+# License

+SDL Tridion Contextual Web Delivery Integrations is released under version 2.0 of the Apache License.